 Combine different methods

-For greater safety and convenience, it is ideal to diversify your methods of carrying money: bring an initial amount in cash, have an activated debit card, and a credit card for emergencies.
+For greater security and convenience, the ideal is to diversify the methods of transporting money: bring an initial amount in cash, have an enabled debit card, and a credit card for emergencies.

 Plan your transactions

-If you choose to use ATMs abroad, concentrate your withdrawals to reduce the impact of fixed transaction fees.
-Additionally, check with your bank about international partnerships that may offer fee waivers or reductions.
+If you choose to use ATMs abroad, concentrate your withdrawals to reduce the impact of fixed fees per transaction.
+Additionally, consult your bank about international partnerships that may offer fee waivers or reductions.

 Know the withdrawal and payment limits

 Many banks limit the weekly or monthly amount for withdrawals and transactions abroad.
-Inform yourself about these limits before traveling and plan your budget accordingly.
+Inquire about these limits before traveling and plan your budget accordingly.

-Taking money to Japan or another country requires careful planning to avoid unnecessary costs and ensure access to your resources during the trip.
-Exchange houses, debit and credit cards, and online transfer platforms are valid options, but each should be used strategically.
+Bringing money to Japan or another country requires careful planning to avoid unnecessary costs and ensure access to your resources during the trip.
+Currency exchange offices, debit and credit cards, and online transfer platforms are valid options, but each should be used strategically.